finbourne/lusid-sdk-python-preview/sdk/docs/LegalEntitiesApi.md

 id_type_code = 'id_type_code_example' # str | Code of the legal entity identifier type.
 code = 'code_example' # str | Code of the legal entity under specified identifier type's scope and code.
 This together with stated identifier type uniquely              identifies the legal entity. property_keys = ['property_keys_example'] # list[str] | The property keys of the legal entities properties to delete.
 These take the format              {domain}/{scope}/{code} e.g. \"LegalEntity/CompanyDetails/Role\".
 Each property must be from the \"LegalEntity\" domain.
-Properties or identifiers not specified in request will not be changed. effective_at = 'effective_at_example' # str | The effective datetime or cut label at which to delete time-variant properties from.
-The property must exist at the specified 'effectiveAt' datetime.
-If the 'effectiveAt' is not provided or is              before the time-variant property exists then a failure is returned.
-Do not specify this parameter if any of              the properties to delete are perpetual. (optional)
+Properties or identifiers not specified in request will not be changed. effective_at = 'effective_at_example' # str | The effective datetime or cut label at which to delete the properties.
+Defaults to the current LUSID system datetime if not specified.
+Must not include an effective datetime of properties are perpetual. (optional)

     try:
         # [EXPERIMENTAL] Delete Legal Entity Properties